SaieshNeeli/CSFLE_AWS_KMS/README.md

 ---

+## Running with Docker (Linux / Production)

+Build the Docker image:

+docker build -t csfle-aws .

+Run the container:

+docker run --env-file .env csfle-aws

+The Docker image installs the MongoDB crypt shared library internally, enabling CSFLE without Windows dependencies.

+---

 ## Example Use Case

-This implementation is suitable for protecting sensitive fields such as:
+This implementation is suitable for encrypting sensitive fields such as:

 - Patient names
 - Aadhaar or PAN numbers
 - Phone numbers
-- Medical or financial details
+- Medical or financial data

 MongoDB stores only encrypted data and never has access to plaintext values.